Meet The Team

 Stuart Bain

 Pencoed-based Stuart has 25 years’ experience in the financial sector, specialising in risk, compliance and governance.
 In his spare time, the married dad of two is a trustee and Treasurer for both the Open Spaces Society, Britain’s oldest conservation charity and The Wildlife Trust for South & West Wales.
 Stuart also volunteers with the South East Wales Biodiversity Records Centre.
-A passion for the outdoors, nature, biodiversity and conservation, Stuart enjoys taking short camping trips and fishing with his son.
+With a passion for the outdoors, nature, biodiversity and conservation, Stuart enjoys taking short camping trips and fishing with his son.

 Noel Thomas